-Your bank must refund you for an unauthorised payment, except in certain circumstances.
-Find out your what your rights are when money is taken from your account without your permission.
+In most circumstances, your bank must refund you for an unauthorised payment.
+Find out what your rights when money is taken from your account without your permission.

-Money can only be taken from your current account, card-based account or (in some cases) an instant-access savings account if you have authorised the transaction or your bank can prove you were at fault.
+Money can only be taken from your account if you have authorised the transaction.

 If you notice a payment out of your account that you did not authorise, you should contact your bank immediately.

-If you are sure you did not authorise a particular payment you can claim a refund.
+If you did not authorise a particular payment you can claim a refund.

 Your bank may ask you to answer some questions and fill out a form confirming what has happened, but it cannot delay your refund while it waits for you to return the form.